 - i.
 Ordinary Full Council meetings shall be held on the first Thursday of each month excepting May, unless otherwise determined by resolution at the Annual Meeting of the Council. - ii.
-In addition to the Annual Meeting of the council, at least three other ordinary meetings shall be held in each year on such dates and times as the council directs. - iii.
-At Ordinary Full Council Meetings the order of business shall be: - a) Health and safety announcements. - b) To choose a person to preside if the Mayor and Deputy Mayor be absent. - c) Prayers, where permitted by Motion of the Council and desired by the Mayor/Chairman. - d) Apologies for absence. - e) To receive Declarations of Interests as required by the Code of Conduct or by relevant legislation and consider written requests for dispensations. - f) To hear speakers with the permission of the Council. - g) To receive reports from the Mayor, Police crime figures, Saltash Gateway CIC, Cornwall Gateway Community Network Area, and other bodies or Members at the discretion of the Mayor. - h) To consider Written Questions from Members of the Public. - To read and approve as a correct record the Minutes of Full Council - j) Meetings not yet approved but ready for approval - k) To consider Financial Matters. - 1) To consider Correspondence. - m) To receive and note Minutes of Committees of the Council, and of Sub Committees reporting to Full Council, and consider any recommendations therein. - n) To consider other matters placed on the agenda - o) To consider other matters submitted by motion - p) To consider Planning Matters. - q) To consider matters of public engagement and communication. - r) To note the Dates of the Next Meetings. - s) To move to order that the Common Seal of the Council be affixed to all deeds and documents necessary to give effect to the foregoing acts and proceedings.
+In addition to the Annual Meeting of the Council, at least three other ordinary meetings shall be held in each year on such dates and times as the Council directs. - iii.
+At Ordinary Full Council Meetings the order of business shall be : - a) Health and safety announcements. - b) To choose a person to preside if the Mayor and Deputy Mayor be absent. - c) Prayers, where permitted by Motion of the Council and desired by the Mayor/Chairman. - d) Apologies for absence. - e) To receive Declarations of Interests as required by the Code of Conduct or by relevant legislation and consider written requests for dispensations. - f) To hear speakers with the permission of the Council.
+Guest speakers should normally be limited to one per meeting with the permission of the Council and shall not exceed 10 minutes unless directed by the Chairman. - g) To receive reports from the Mayor, Police crime figures, Saltash Gateway CIC, Cornwall Gateway Community Network Area, and other bodies or Members at the discretion of the Mayor. - h) To consider Written Questions from Members of the Public. - i) To read and approve as a correct record the Minutes of Full Council. - j) Meetings not yet approved but ready for approval. - k) To consider Financial Matters. - 1) To consider Correspondence. - m) To receive and note Minutes of Committees of the Council, and of Sub Committees reporting to Full Council, and consider any recommendations therein. - n) To consider other matters placed on the agenda. - o) To consider other matters submitted by motion. - p) To consider Planning and Licensing Matters. - q) To consider matters of public engagement and communication. - r) To note the Dates of the Next Meetings.

+s) To move to order that the Common Seal of the Council be affixed to all deeds and documents necessary to give effect to the foregoing acts and proceedings.

-- c.
-Extraordinary meetings of the council and committees and sub committees - i.
-The Mayor of the Council may convene an extraordinary meeting of the council at any time. - ii.
-If the Mayor of the Council does not or refuses to call an extraordinary meeting of the council within seven days of having been requested in writing to do so by two councillors, any two councillors may convene an extraordinary meeting of the council.
-The public notice giving the time, place and agenda for such a meeting must be signed by the two councillors. - iii.
+c.
+Extraordinary meetings of the Council and committees and sub committees

+- i.
+The Mayor of the Council may convene an extraordinary meeting of the Council at any time. - ii.
+If the Mayor of the Council does not or refuses to call an extraordinary meeting of the Council within seven days of having been requested in writing to do so by two Councillors, any two Councillors may convene an extraordinary meeting of the Council.
+The public notice giving the time, place and agenda for such a meeting must be signed by the two Councillors. - iii.
 The Chairman of a committee or a sub-committee may convene an extraordinary meeting of the committee or the sub-committee at any time. - iv.
 If the Chairman of a committee or a sub-committee does not or refuses to call an extraordinary meeting within seven days of having been requested by to do so by two members of the committee or the sub-committee, any two members of the committee or the subcommittee may convene an extraordinary meeting of a committee or a sub-committee.